-Within your group, discuss the contents of the reading and consider this question: Do you think this impacts women's decisions to have kids?
+Within your group, discuss the contents of the reading and consider these two questions

+- 1. Do you think this impacts women's decisions to have kids? - 2.
+How could decreasing fertility rates affect a society at large?

 Then, share out the main points of your group's discussion with the class.